corda/corda/docs/source/design/confidential-identities/design.md

 The network map driven updates to both maps are required.
 However, the updates created to `principalToParties` when a new confidential identity is created are unnecessary and shouldn't happen.

-### Spurious dependencies

-The persistent key management service implementation has a dependency on the identity service.

-For some reason, the `BasicHSMKeyManagementService` currently depends on `IdentityServiceInternal` for some functionality to implement the `filterMyKeys` function.
-However, as the `KeyManagementService` stores all the node's keys this dependency is not required!
-This dependency can be removed, which will simplify things at start-up a little.

-**Update:** It looks like we won't be able to remove this dependency after all since `KeyManagementService.freshKeyAndCert` uses the identityService to register CIs and our new way of doing this needs to be done from within a flow so we have decided to deprecate this method instead of removing the dependency.

 ### Unnecessary use of x.509 certificates